Dherse/magritte/README.md

 ### GFX-hal

 *GFX-hal* is a deprecated, unsafe, low-level, generic astraction over common graphics API.
 It is the foundation that led to the development of *wgpu-hal* that powers *wgpu*.
 It was quite powerful but differences between the different graphics API led to its development being difficult and eventually halted.
 Magritte has a few advantages compared to *GFX-hal*:
-- Magritte is activelly developped, single backend, safe, high level ;
+- Magritte is activelly developped, single backend, high level ;
 - Magritte is fully documented thanks to its documentation generator ;
 - Magritte only follows a single API making it easier to make ;
 - Magritte is mostly generated code.